 Jesus said (Acts 1:8) that they were to be his witness in Jerusalem, Judea and Samaria and to the uttermost parts of the earth).
 This is an account of the first conversion of the Gentiles.
 The laying on of hands was a way of breaking down the barriers between the Jews and the Samaritans, who had no contact with one another.
-This is why Philip was sent to them first, he was a Greek.
-He would have been accepted.
-Jews, would not.
-You might recall that Jesus and his disciples were rejected by the Samaritans when they traveled through their community in Luke 9:51-56.
 It appears that God withheld the Holy Spirit until the two groups accepted each other and all of those ancient cultural barriers were removed.
-This was done when Peter and John came to lay hands on them.
+This event has been called the Gentile Pentecost.

 Acts 9 gives the account of Paul’s conversion while on the road to Damascus, “breathing out murderous threats against the Lord’s disciples.”